What You’ll Learn

 To provide patient-centered care for people living with serious illness—and their families—clinicians must understand their hopes, fears, goals, and preferences.
 CAPC’s communication skills unit provides clinicians with the techniques needed to discuss serious news and prognosis, have effective conversations about goals of care and advance care planning, and facilitate decision-making in family meetings.

 Take all five courses in this unit to achieve CAPC Designation status in communication.
 Designation can be added to your performance file or resume to indicate comprehensive training in communication skills.

 What You’ll Earn

-CAPC members can earn the following free continuing education credits and MOC points:
+CAPC members can earn the following free continuing education credits and MOC credits: